 Abrasion resistance (ISO 4649 / DIN 53516) is measured by moving a test piece of rubber across the surface of an abrasive sheet mounted on a revolving drum.
-It is expressed as volume loss in cubic millimeters, for instance I50mm.
+It is expressed as volume loss in cubic millimeters, for instance 150 mm3.
 The most important thing to remember when comparing abrasion test results (or promises!) is that higher figures represent a greater loss of surface rubber, which means that there is a lower resistance to abrasion.
 The lower the figure then the better the wear resistance.
 Comparing (evaluating) one offer from another is made very difficult by virtue of the fact that (with only one exception that I know of) the technical datasheets provided by manufacturers and traders almost invariably only show the minimum requirement of a particular test method or quality standard rather than the actual performance that the belt being offered would be expected to achieve.

 In addition to checking the level of resistance to abrasion it is advisable to check the thickness of the rubber covers when the belt arrives on site.
-Apart from using the lowest grade rubber possible, another trick used by the suppliers of 'economy belting' is to supply covers that can be up to 15% (or more) thinner than the promised specification.
-One millimetre here or there may not sound much but it represents a huge cost saving to the manufacturer that they can reflect in the price.
-At the same time it means 15% shorter wear life for the unfortunate end-user.
-Suddenly what was a huge price difference is not so huge after all.
+Apart from using the lowest grade rubber possible, another trick made the suppliers of 'economy belting' is to supply covers that can be up to 15% (or more) thinner than the promised specification.
+1mm here or there may not sound much but it represents a huge cost saving to the manufacturer that they can reflect in the price.
+At the same time, it means 15% shorter wear life for the unfortunate end-user.